pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-kubernetes.md

 ## Converting Kubernetes YAML

-In addition to deploying Kubernetes YAML via the methods above, you can also convert Kubernetes YAML to Pulumi program code using `kube2pulumi`. `kube2pulumi` will take your YAML manifest and convert it into the language of your choice.
-You can get started using `kube2pulumi` either by [installing the binary](https://github.com/pulumi/kube2pulumi#building-and-installation) or via the [web interface](/kube2pulumi/).
+In addition to deploying Kubernetes YAML via the methods above, you can also convert Kubernetes YAML to Pulumi program code using `pulumi convert --from kubernetes --language <language> --out <output_dir>`.
+The converter will take your YAML manifest and convert it into your preferred language within the designated output directory.
+For more information about this plugin, please visit the [official repository](https://github.com/pulumi/pulumi-converter-kubernetes).

+Alternatively, for a user-friendly interface, you can also opt to convert your manifests via the intuitive [web interface](/kube2pulumi/).

 ## Rendering Kubernetes YAML